fcavani/jiu-jitsu-graph/README.md

 ## Contributions

-Contributions must be made only by a Github pull request.
-Will be a review before merge it.
+Contributions must be made only with a pull request.
+It will be a review before I merge it.

-## Contact

-Try to reach me at Twitter (@fcavani) or send a message to fcavani@gmail.com.

 ## Contact the developer